 American women’s history has been full of pioneers: Women who fought for their rights, worked hard to be treated equally and made great strides in fields like science, politics, sports, literature and art.
-These are just a few of the remarkable accomplishments that historians not to mention people across the United Statescelebrate.
-What “Famous Firsts” will American women achieve next?
+These are just a few of the remarkable accomplishments by trail-blazing women in American history.
+Here are 21 famous firsts in women’s history.

 In 1869, Wyoming’s territorial legislature declared that “every woman of the age of twenty-one years, residing in this territory, may at every election…cast her vote.”
 Though Congress lobbied hard against it, Wyoming’s women kept their right to vote when the territory became a state in 1890.
 In 1924, the state’s voters elected the nation’s first female governor, Nellie Tayloe Ross.

 3. Californian Julia Morgan is first woman admitted to the Ecole de Beaux-Arts in Paris, 1898

 The 26-year-old Morgan had already earned a degree in civil engineering from Berkeley, where she was one of just 100 female students in the entire university (and the only female engineer).
 After she received her certification in architecture from the Ecole de Beaux-Arts, the best architecture school in the world, Morgan returned to California.
 There, she became the first woman licensed to practice architecture in the state and an influential champion of the Arts and Crafts movement.
 Though she is most famous for building the “Hearst Castle,” a massive compound for the publisher William Randolph Hearst in San Simeon, California, Morgan designed more than 700 buildings in her long career.
 She died in 1957.

 4. Margaret Sanger opens first birth control clinic in the United States, 1916